dwaipayandasgupta/dwaipayandasgupta.github.io/_pages/home.md

 ---
-title: "Dasgupta Lab - Home"
+title: "DD Research Group - Home"
 layout: homelay
 excerpt: "Laboratory of Dr Dwaipayan Dasgupta at the University of Tennessee."
 sitemap: false